Manny Pacquiao is considered one of the best ever boxers to have lived, and he is loved by boxing fans around the world.

-But it's not his favourite topic of conversation.
+Although as you'd expect, he loves boxing, it's not his favourite topic of conversation.
 Pacquiao is well known for his frequent references to Jesus.
-At the pre-fight press conference, he told reporters: "Everything I have accomplished, God has given me this strength.
+At his pre-fight press conference ahead of his clash with Floyd Mayweather, he told reporters: "Everything I have accomplished, God has given me this strength.
 I used to sleep in the street, hungry, and I cannot imagine that the Lord raised me to this level of life."

 Manny's rags to riches story has made the boxer a national hero in his native Phillipines, and he rubs shoulders with celebs and politicians regularly.
 He was named 'fighter of the decade' for the noughties.